acorncache/acorn-cache/README.md

 ## Further Information

-AcornCache's rules and caching guidelines strictly follow HTTP 1.1 protocols and RFC 2616 standards.
+AcornCache's rules and caching guidelines strictly follow RFC 2616 standards.
 [This flow chart](http://i.imgur.com/o63TJAa.jpg) details the logic and rules that AcornCache is built upon and defines its default behavior.

 ## Contributing